 When you wish to send money overseas, you have to choose from a number of service providers, which include banks and money transfer companies.
 Various aspects that can vary from one service provider to the next require your attention.
 These include ways to send and receive money, exchange rate, fees, payment options as well as turnaround time.
 The process you have to follow depends on the method you choose.

 Joseph Brown wished to send $1,500 to his brother who lived in the UK.
-The bank he had an account with allowed him to transfer funds to the UK from New Zealand.
+His bank allowed him to transfer funds to the UK from New Zealand.
 However, he felt he could get a better deal by comparing his options.
 This is what he found.

 |New Zealand bank||Money transfer company|